ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

 # Equivalences between Tables, Maps, Graphs, and Sets

-By _tables_, I mean the common spreadsheet or relational database conception of data in tables of rows and columns.
+By _tables_, I mean the common spreadsheet or relational database conception of data in rectangular grids of rows and columns.

 ```
 | property_a  | property_b  |